geotools/geotools/docs/user/library/coverage/jp2k.rst

 Use of Kakadu
 ^^^^^^^^^^^^^

 Much better performances in accessing JP2K data with respect to standard JAI ImageIO and GDAL supported SDKs are obtained by directly using the Kakadu libraries in this plugin.
-Please, noticet that the Image I/O-Ext project contains also a plug-in built on top GDAL which in turn uses Kakadu as well, however this new plugin does not need GDAL but only the Kakadu binaries.
+Please, note that the Image I/O-Ext project contains also a plug-in built on top of GDAL which in turn uses Kakadu as well, however this new plugin does not need GDAL but only the Kakadu binaries.

 In order to know how to build your Kakadu native libs needed to enable support for it, please, check the imageio-ext setup guide.
 If your Java Runtime Environment includes the Kakadu native libraries, you will be able to support the JP2K format by means of this plugin, otherwise the JP2K format data access capabilities will be provided by the SUN's ImageIO JP2K plugin.
 The plugin, when Kakadu is in the path, is able to parse georeferencing information by supporting the following mechanisms:

 1. World File + PRJ File (they take precedence over the other mechanism and therefore they can be used to override missing or improper georeferencing).
-2. Degenerated GeoTIFF Box (seems that the wording GeoJP2 cannot be used for licensing problems, but that is essentially how everybody calls this box)
+2. Degenerate GeoTIFF Box (seems that the wording GeoJP2 cannot be used for licensing problems, but that is essentially how everybody calls this box)
 3. MSIG WorldFile Box (if presents), contained within propers UUID boxes.

 Notes: